Ransomware: Zain Qaiser

-Freedom of speech challenges and criminal punishment
+Legal aspects

 The publication of proof-of-concept attack code is common among academic researchers and vulnerability researchers.

 It teaches the nature of the threat, conveys the gravity of the issues, and enables countermeasures to be devised and put into place.
 However, lawmakers with the support of law-enforcement bodies are contemplating making the creation of ransomware illegal.
 In the state of Maryland, the original draft of HB 340 made it a felony to create ransomware, punishable by up to 10 years in prison.
-However, this provision was removed from the final version of the bill.

 A minor in Japan was arrested for creating and distributing ransomware code.